mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prerequisite
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get a Pix key

-To start, register Pix key with the seller's account.
+To start, you will need a Pix key registered in the seller's account.
 This is unique data for account identification to use the payment method functionality.

 [Learn how to create a Pix key](https://www.mercadopago[FAKER][URL][DOMAIN]/ajuda/17843)

 ### Payment data

-After [data capture](#bookmark_data_capture_for_payment) in the form, you can get Pix payments.
-Send the buyer's email address, document type and number, method of payment and amount.
+After [capturing the data for payment](#bookmark_data_capture_for_payment) in the form, to start getting Pix payments you will need to dend the buyer's email address, document type and number, method of payment and amount.

 [[[
 ```php